Et in Arcadia ego (Poussin): 1627 version

-The vagueness of the phrase is the subject of a famous essay by the art historian Erwin Panofsky, who suggested that, compared to Poussin's 1627 version, this second version shifted the focus from a warning about the inevitability of death to a contemplation of the past and a sense of nostalgia.

 Sculpted versions

 This undated, mid-eighteenth-century marble bas-relief is part of the Shepherds Monument, a garden feature at Shugborough House, Staffordshire, England.
 Beneath it is the cryptic Shugborough inscription, as yet undeciphered.
 The reversed composition suggests that it was copied from an engraving, the compositions of which are commonly reversed because direct copies to the plate produce mirror images on printing.

 In 1832 another relief was sculpted as part of the monument marking Poussin's tomb in Rome, on which it appears beneath a bust of the artist.
 In the words of art historian Richard Verdi, it appears as if the shepherds are contemplating "their own author's death."